Dear Leaning In To Understand:

 What your dad experiences are tell-tale symptoms of lumbar stenosis—pain that travels into one or both legs that is worse with walking and helped by bending forward (Lurie, 2016).
 When your father leans forward, he rounds his spine—this posture creates more space in between the bones of his lower back, relieving some of the pressure that is causing his pain.

-To learn more about stenosis and how to manage its symptoms, talk to your integrative care team at Vori Health.
+To learn more about stenosis and how to manage its symptoms, get a comprehensive evaluation and personalized treatment plan from the comfort of home.